-The objects which return those which are integrated into the structured query as macros have, of course, to match the condition with which they are linked from the point of view of their type.
+The objects which return those which are integrated into the structured query as macros have to match type determined by the condition to which they are linked.

-Note: With the aid of the identifier function, the query (from the "invoking" query) can still be continued with additional conditions.
+With the aid of the identifier tool, the query can still be continued with additional conditions.

 In our case the albums and songs from where the macro query originates are defined by the invoking query: Namely albums and songs with the mood "aggressive".
-Integrating the search macro into the structured query is carried out through the menu "Query structure".
-Under structured query macro (registered) there is a selection list with all the registered macros.
+Integrating the search macro into the structured query is carried out through the menu Query structure.
+Under Structured query macro (registered) there is a list with all the registered macros.
 The advantage is that the macro can be reused for another structured queries.